praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 # Getting started with Experience Platform Launch Server Side

-There are three ways to get data to the Edge network:
+Data can be sent to Edge Network using one of three options:

 * AEP Web SDK
-* Mobile SDK
+* AEP Mobile SDK
-* Server-to-server API (coming soon)
+* Server-to-Server API (coming soon)

-Use one or more of these to send data to the Edge network.
+>[!NOTE]
+>
+>The AEP Web SDK and AEP Mobile SDK do not require deployment through Experience Platform Launch Client Side.
+However, using Launch Client Side to deploy these SDKs is the recommended approach.

 After you send data to the Edge network, you can toggle on Adobe solutions to send data there.
 To send data to a non-Adobe solution, you need to set that up in Launch Server Side.

 ## Prerequisites

-* Experience Platform Launch
+* Adobe Experience Platform Launch Server Side
 * AEP Web SDK extension in Experience Platform Launch, configured to send data to Edge network
 * XDM